stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ```
 :::

-This element will serve as a parent element for the terminal.
-You can't see any changes in your app but if you inspect the element in the browser DevTools, you will see it's there:
+This `div` will serve as a parent element for the terminal.
+Right now, you can't see any changes in your app yet but if you inspect the element in the browser DevTools, you will see it's there:

 ![An app with the browser DevTools open featuring the terminal element](./images/12-terminal-div.png)

 ## 3. Set a reference

-Let's add a way to reference the `div` which will host the terminal in the same way as you reference our `textarea` and `iframe`.
+Let's add a way to reference the terminal `div` in the same way as earlier you referenced the `textarea` and `iframe`.
 Add the following line at the bottom of the `main.js` file:

 :::code-group
 ```js [main.js]